 This excess blood sugar causes the pancreas to produce higher and higher amounts of insulin.
 Eventually, the cells become resistant to the insulin, and the blood sugars stay in the blood.
 In other words; type 2 diabetes onset.

 Hidden Type 2 Diabetes Symptoms

-Dr. Joseph Kraft, a clinical pathologist with expertise in diabetes, says it best;
+Dr. Joseph Kraft, a clinical pathologist with expertise in diabetes, believes this is critical;

 “Those with cardiovascular disease not identified with diabetes are simply undiagnosed”

 Scary stuff for sure, but an important reminder that catching diabetes early on is so important.

 Type 2 Diabetes Symptoms: What To Look For

 Here are some typical tell-tale signs of diabetes to watch out for.